parodos-dev/parodos/README.md

 platforms are not suited for the task.
 On the contrary they might be just what is needed, but a chasm might exist to fully adopt in an enterprise environment that has legacy technology and processes.

-Other enterprises might have existing IDP tools that are home grown over years and might need to be leveraged in the initial stages of any new IDP work.
+Other enterprises might have existing IDP tools that are home-grown over years and might need to be leveraged in the initial stages of any new IDP work.

 Parodos is ancient Greek and translates to 'a side-entrance to the stage'.
 In this theme, Parodos provides Java based building blocks (specifically Spring beans) to bring together backend processes and components that might be considered more 'legacy' as workflows (including existing IDP components) that can be consumed in Backstage.

-The most common usecase for Parodos is giving developers a place where they can provide inputs for Assessments (ie: a link to their project code and/or an application identifying code), and based on logic determined by the enterprise a list of Workflows are presented to them.
+The most common use case for Parodos is giving developers a place where they can provide inputs for Assessments (ie: a link to their project code and/or an application identifying code), and based on logic determined by the enterprise a list of Workflows are presented to them.